-a) Objectives
+51 3 a) Objectives

 Efficiency is twofold in the frame of this study.
-First by order of importance is the technical efficiency, which means efficient achievement of the remediation objectives (the precise excavation of polluted soil).
-Secondly efficiency is also measured economically through the operation costs so as a higher efficiency would be less costly.
-Unless it is specified, the efficiency will refer to the technical efficiency.
+First by order of importance is the technical efficiency, which 52 means efficient achievement of the remediation objectives (the precise excavation of polluted soil).
+Secondly 53 efficiency is also measured economically through the operation costs so as a higher efficiency would be less costly.
+54 Unless it is specified, the efficiency will refer to the technical efficiency.
 Our objectives follow the same hierarchy.
-First we consider the best technical achievements, and secondly will see how costs vary with the technical choices2.
-This choice is caused by the remediation process which at first is led by technical requirement: an objective for pollution removal.
+55 First we consider the best technical achievements, and secondly will see how costs vary with the technical choices 56 2 The remediation objectives are usually defined in a remediation plan.
+In particular the maximum amount of 57 pollution that can remain after remediation work is accomplished.
+It can be 0% if all the pollution should be 58 removed.
+It can be more if a certain amount of pollution can be left on site.
+In the frame of this study we decided 59 to be able to cover diverse pollution removal objectives for several reasons.
+A 100% removal objective because we 60 believe that technology should be used towards the best achievement.
+This choice is caused by the remediation 61 process which at first is led by technical requirement: an objective for pollution removal.
 (ADEME 2006).
-The remediation objectives are usually defined in a remediation plan.
-In particular the maximum amount of pollution that can remains after remediation work is accomplished.
-It can be 0% if all the pollution should be removed.
-It can be more if a certain amount of pollution can be left on site.
-In the frame of this study we decided to be able to cover diverse pollution removal objectives for several reasons.
-A 100% removal objective because we believe that technology should be used towards the best achievement3.
+62

 The second reason is if dissimilarities happen between theory and practice, the practical achievement should still have high level.
 And lower removal objectives in order to offer a solution for less demanding remediation.
+Presently